 Experience motoring history in the heart of beautiful Whiteman Park.
 Visit us today!

-Motor Museum of Western Australia is located within the grounds of beautiful Whiteman Park, which is just a short 25-minute drive from the Perth CBD or 18 kilometres north-east of the city as the wedge-tailed eagle flies.
+The Motor Museum of Western Australia is located within the grounds of beautiful Whiteman Park, which is just a short 25-minute drive from the Perth CBD or 18 kilometres north-east of the city.

 We are Perth and Western Australia’s premier motor museum, with our extensive exhibits covering a 4,000 square metre area.